Artwork created by Chimpanzees.

 How much DNA do we share with other creatures?
 Is the creative drive, once thought to be the sole domain of humans, found across the animal world?
 And what other mysteries about the links between humans and animals remain unsolved?
 With a constantly changing, growing and evolving relationship between humans and the earth, and one another, our similarities–– and at times a creative commonality–– remain our foundation, a gravitational force that pulls us together, an enduring and unbreakable bond.

-Artwork made by Great Apes in a gallery space.
+Artwork created by Great Apes in a gallery in western North Carolina.